-I’ve been staying at the beach for the last few days, and, as I watch the waves clash with their beautiful symphony of sounds at the shore, I see in the distance, in the deep, a calmness that seems constant and unmovable.
-On the surface, it seems that the beach is much more interesting than the deep waters, which seem either boring or dangerous.
-I look down at the kids playing on the waves, with their surf boards.
+I’ve been staying at the beach for the last few days, and, as I watch the waves crash with their beautiful symphony of sounds at the shore, I see in the distance, in the deep, a calmness that seems constant and unmovable.
+On the surface, it appears that the beach is much more interesting than the deep waters, which seem either dull or dangerous.
+I look down at the kids playing on the waves with their surfboards.
 They gather their boards and swim to the back, waiting to catch the next wave, as they laugh with glee when they feel the power of the wave pushing them back to the shore.
-They do this over and over again, until they are utterly exhausted and come out of the water to rest.
+They do this repeatedly until they are utterly exhausted and come out of the water to rest.

-This must be how the disciples felt on the morning of Pentecost.
+This must be how the apostles felt on the morning of Pentecost.
 Even after they had experienced the Risen Christ, they were afraid.
-They gathered together and prayed behind locked doors, waiting for the Promise of the Father.
-After the Holy Spirit was manifested at Pentecost, the disciples lost all their fear, and had everything they needed to fulfill their mission.
+They gathered with Mary and prayed behind locked doors, waiting for the Promise of the Father.
+After the Holy Spirit was manifested at Pentecost, the apostles lost all their fear and had everything they needed to fulfill their mission.
 It is the same for us today.
 When we receive the Eucharist, Jesus brings His Spirit down with Him to abide in the depths of our hearts.
-It is here where “deep calls to deep”, where “the one who searches hearts knows what is the intention of the Spirit, because it intercedes for the holy ones according to God’s will.”
-(Rom 8:27) The Spirit of Truth will guide us into those deep tranquil waters, where we can be transformed and have no more fear.
+It is here where “deep calls to deep,” where “the one who searches hearts knows what the intention of the Spirit is because it intercedes for the holy ones according to God’s will” (Romans 8:27).
+If we allow it, the Spirit of Truth will guide us into those deep tranquil waters, where we can be transformed and have no more fear.